rlaguilar/Markdowner/README.md

 ```

-If you want to customize the default look of the markdown elements, you can use the class `StylesConfiguration`.
+If you want to customize the default look of the markdown elements, you can use the class `MarkdownElementsConfig`.

 ```swift
 textView.elementsConfig = MarkdownElementsConfig.defaultConfig().overriding(